imsalmanmalik/MLOps-end-to-end-project-using-Kubernetes-AWS/README.md

 # MLOps-end-to-end-project
 End-to-end prediction model development using PySpark with Docker and Streamlit

-### Adapted from the book 'Applied Data Science using PySpark' from R. Kakarla, S. Krishnan and S. Alla

 # Use Case

 Development and deployment of a Random Forest Classifier using Spark ML to determine loan approval success based on individual profile and default status